whoisYoges/internet-crap/README.md

 block most of internet crap (fakenews, gambling, malware, adware and porn)

 ### What is internet-crap
-It's a [hosts](hosts) file located in specific directory/folder in your operating system that replaces huge number of fakenews, gambling, malware, adware and porn sites/providers with a non-routable meta-address used to designate an invalid.
+It's a file or collection of files located in specific directory/folder in your operating system that replaces huge number of fakenews, gambling, malware, adware and porn sites/providers with a non-routable meta-address used to designate an invalid.

 ### *Source and Inspiration: [StevenBlack's hosts](https://github.com/StevenBlack/hosts)*
 ### How does it work